jonriv48376/SnakeGame/README.md

 # SnakeGame
 Use the four arrow keys to move the Snake.
-Attempt to eat the red apple to increase the Snake's length.
+Attempt to eat the red apple to increase the Snake's length without hitting the boundaries.